-Wednesday: You are required to attend our Zoom discussion session every Wednesday from 4:30-5:30pm ET.
+Wednesday: You are required to attend our Zoom recitation every Wednesday from 2:30-3:45pm ET.
 We will use Zoom breakout rooms to have small group discussion on topics that I will provide.

-NOTE: My goal in having Zoom Q&A and discussion sessions after 4:00pm on our class days is to give you time to review the prerecorded video lectures and other content before we meet. [©]
+My goal in having Zoom Q&A and recitation at 2:30pm on our class days is to give you time to review the prerecorded video lectures and other content before we meet.